Out of all the different cooking methods, stir-frying is the one method we can always rely on for a quick, healthy, and delicious meal.

 This is the fun part.
 You can make any kind of stir-fry you like, tailored to your taste buds.
 There’s no wrong combo!
 You can even use what’s leftover in your fridge or freezer; it’s such a great way to reduce food waste.
 The main ingredients to a stir-fry are proteins (chicken, beef, pork, seafood, tofu, tempeh, seitan), aromatics (garlic, green onions, shallots, ginger), and veggies.

-As mentioned earlier, stir-fries consist of cooking over high heat, which helps maintain the ingredients’ flavors, as well as keep the color and texture of the foods.
+Stir-fries consist of cooking over high heat, which helps maintain the ingredients’ flavors, as well as keep the color and texture of the foods.
 Because of this quick cooking, it’s best to have everything prepped and chopped and ready to go.
 Once you have this step ready, all you have to do is toss the ingredients into the wok, and you won’t have to worry about anything getting burned.

 A stir-fry sauce is made with basic ingredients that you most likely have in your pantry – soy sauce, rice vinegar, brown sugar, and cornstarch.
 Just like your ingredients, make your sauce before you start cooking to make sure that it gets added in at the right time without your veggies and proteins getting overcooked.
 To make the sauce, you can either mix all the ingredients together in a bowl or shake it up in a jar.
 Give the sauce another stir or shake before adding it to the wok, since the cornstarch would have settled to the bottom of the container.